Curious about the main things you should know about catheters? Here are five!

 4. Intermittent catheters should be used only one time.

 The FDA (Food and Drug Administration of the United States) regulates all intermittent catheters as single-use devices.
-In other words, you may want to avoid washing or reusing catheters.
+Therefore, you may want to avoid washing or reusing catheters.

 Why Should I Not Reuse Catheters?